-• Course work: 100 %

-0 individual contribution 60%
+• Coursework: 100 % individual contribution 60%

-0 team report 40%

 RNEM6025 SHAPING SUSTAINABLE ENERGY SYSTEMS

 Students will learn to differentiate between the competing models of sustainable development and to identify the major requirements and barriers to sustainable development of the energy system.
 Sustainable Development is the framework within which Renewable Energy Management must be placed.